Correlated many-body quantum dynamics of the Peregrine soliton: Many-Body Approach and Wave function ansatz

 In this expression, the summation runs over all ${N+M-1}\choose{M-1}$ possible number state configurations of $N$ bosons distributed in $M$ single-particle functions (SPFs), $\varphi_i(x,t)$.
-Additionally, the number state vector $\ket{\vec{n}(t)} = |n_1(t), \cdots, n_M(t) \rangle$ incorporates the occupation number $n_i(t)$ of the $i=1,2,\dots M$ SPF, subject to the total particle number constraint, i.e. $\sum_{i=1}^M n_i(t) =N$.
-In a next step, the SPFs are expressed with respect to a time-independent basis consisting of $\mathcal{M}$ grid points, chosen as the discrete variable representation (here sine DVR), which simplifies the numerical representation of the potential.
-When $\mathcal{M} = {{N+M-1}\choose{M-1}}$ the method is numerically exact~\cite{Lode_review}, which is practically feasible for small atom numbers.
-For our simulations we typically use $\mathcal{M}=250$ grid points in a spatial interval $[-10, 10]$, $N=20$ bosons and $M=8$ SPFs ensuring numerical convergence, see also Appendix~\ref{app:converge}.
+Additionally, the number state vector $\ket{\vec{n}(t)} = |n_1(t), \cdots, n_M(t) \rangle$ incorporates the occupation number $n_i(t)$ of the $i=1,2,\dots M$ SPF, subject to the total particle number constraint, i.e., $\sum_{i=1}^M n_i(t) =N$.
+In the next step, each SPF is expanded into a time-independent discrete variable representation~\cite{light1985generalized} within a spatial grid characterized by $\mathcal{M}$ points.
+For our simulations, we typically use $\mathcal{M}=250$ grid points in a spatial interval $[-10, 10]$, $N=20$ bosons, and $M=8$ SPFs ensuring numerical convergence; see also Appendix~\ref{app:converge}.

 The equations of motion for the coefficients, $C_{\vec{n}}(t)$, and the SPFs of the MCTDHB wave function ansatz are derived from a variational principle, e.g., the Dirac-Frenkel approach~\cite{frenkel1934wave}, determined by $\langle \delta \Psi |(i \hbar \partial_t - H) | \Psi \rangle = 0$.
 This process results in integro-differential equations for the expansion coefficients and SPFs~\cite{alon2007unified}.
 In order to compute the ground state of the repulsive gas, these equations are numerically solved using the standard imaginary-time, $\tau = it$, propagation method.